 What can you do to keep your kids safe?

-Firearms can cause severe injury and devastation.
+Firearms can cause death, severe injury, and devastation.
 Accidents occur due to accidental discharge of a firearm, as well as due to their use during the commitment of homicide or suicide.

 To keep your kids safe: